All Episodes

 He wasn't armed.

-The SEALs thought he was reaching for an AK 47 at arm's length that remained at arm's length even after he heard the chopper land.
+The SEALs thought he was reaching for an AK-47 at arm's length that remained at arm's length even after he heard the chopper land.

-And after he heard the first shot, first shot took place on the first floor.
+First shot took place on the first floor.

 Osama's up on the third floor.